How to Prepare for an Inspection

 In order to prevent delaying your inspection, and to provide the most complete inspection possible, several things are needed:

 The licensing board requires that a signed inspection agreement be on file prior to your inspection.
-Be sure to fax, mail, or deliver your agreement paperwork as soon as possible so your inspection date does not have to be re-scheduled.
+Be sure to sign your agreement paperwork as soon as possible so your inspection date does not have to be re-scheduled.

 Make arrangements for payment of the inspection.
-Cash, check, or credit card may be used for payment either prior to, or at the time of the inspection.
-Payment may be made at the time of closing if a credit card is used to secure payment, and if closing is scheduled in 30 days or less.
-A separate agreement is required for delayed payments.
+A credit card is required to schedule all inspections; however, you may choose to use cash, check, or credit card for payment at the time of the inspection.
+Payment may be made at the time of closing if a credit card is used to secure payment; conditions apply.

 Access to the home: